codewaghre/Countries/README.md

 - [3] JavsScript Foundation
 - [4] Advance Javascript
 - [5] Solve Machine coding Questions
+- [6] learn react hooks
+- [7] learn how react js works Under the hood
+- [8] How to fetch data in React js using fetch and Axios

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).